 Programme: Innovation

-This progamme is to support ITU-D memberships to foster ICT entrepreneurship and increased ICT innovation in the ICT ecosystem, while encouraging empowerment of grassroots key stakeholders and creating new opportunities for them in the ICT sector.
+This programme is to support ITU-D memberships to foster ICT entrepreneurship and increased ICT innovation in the ICT ecosystem, while encouraging empowerment of grassroots key stakeholders and creating new opportunities for them in the ICT sector.
 There is also need to continue building a culture of innovation in the ITU-D membership to foster ICT entrepreneurship, ICT SMEs, startups creation and scale-up

 This programme is to identify new policy-coherent (e.g. bottom-up and demand) approaches to ICT innovation, based on best practices, to be integrated into national development agendas, to identify needs, and deliver initiatives and projects with these new approaches.